hyperledger-archives/fabric-chaintool/README.md

 ### Why?

-Current chaincode development is rather unstructured outside of the coarse-level callbacks for invoke or query passing a {function-name, argument-array} string-based tuple.
+Current chaincode development is rather unstructured outside of the coarse-level callbacks for Invoke() passing opaque bytes.
 The result of this is that input translation/validation is a manual, explicit, and likely fragile process in each chaincode function.
 Additionally, any potential chaincode consumer needs to study the chaincode source in order to ascertain its API.

 Consider that some chaincode applications may employ confidentiality to hide their source, while others may wish to employ alternative programming languages.
 This aside, chaincode deployment lifecycles may be long enough to require us to be aware of managing potential API incompatibilities between the chaincode and its clients.
 It starts to become clear that there are some advantages to allowing chaincode to express its API interfaces in a way that is independent from the underlying implementation/language and in a manner that supports some form of schema management.